itskingkad/verification/README.md

-# verification
+# Verification
 A Verified Page